Why we need Automation in Mobile Testing?

-As everyone knows the mobile usage is growing drastically.
+As everyone knows that mobile usage is growing drastically.
 Tons of new mobile applications are coming out daily.
-While serving the development and testing needs of these companies, we use automation with respect to manual testing.
+While serving the development and testing needs of these companies who outsource development to Cuelogic, we use automation with respect to manual testing.
 Please find below few pointers that might help you upgrade yourself to automate your testing efforts.

 # Why we need Automation in Mobile Testing?